kaifresh/ExperimentJS/README.md

 ### DATA

+#### Handling
-When a participant completes all trials in the experiment, the browser will download a CSV formatted output of the current participant's results.This automatic downloading of CSV data can also be overridden, should you choose to do something else with the data.
+When a participant completes all trials in the experiment, the browser will download a CSV formatted output of their results.
+This automatic CSV data download can also be overridden, should you choose to do something else with the data.
 For example, if you wanted to upload participant data to your server:

 ```javascript